 Johanna wrote her PhD thesis about the valuation of water-related ecosystem services at the CML.
 In her thesis, she investigated whether such monetary valuation captures environmental quality.
 As part of her PhD, she participated in the Southern African Young Scientists Summer Program (SA-YSSP) in South Africa.

 Before rejoining the CML as a postdoc in 2021, Johanna worked at the Soil Physics and Land Management Group of Wageningen University.
 Her research focused on the impact of sustainable land management on ecosystem services delivery in different regions of the world, including Africa, the Middle East and Europe.
 She also co-led a research line on Biodiverse Agroecosystems of the soil cluster of Wageningen University.

 Johanna holds a Master degree in Forest and Nature Conservation from Wageningen University and a Bachelor degree in Biology from Utrecht University, both specialized in Ecology.

 Johanna’s research focusses on the impact of sustainable farming practices on soil quality in the Netherlands.
 This research is part of the NWA (Dutch Science Agenda) project 'Transition to a sustainable food system’.

-Johanna is PhD researcher at the Conservation Biology department of Leiden University.
+Johanna is based at the Environmental Biology Department of the CML.

 - Schild J.E.M., Vermaat J.E., Groot R.S. de, Quatrini S. & Bodegom P.M. van (2018), A global meta-analysis on the monetary valuation of dryland ecosystem services: The role of socio-economic, environmental and methodological indicators, Ecosystem Services 32(A): 78-89.